phoenix125/AtlasServerUpdateUtility/readme.txt

 ---------
  STABLE VERSION HISTORY  (To download beta version, see LINKS section above)
 ---------
+v2.1.0 (2020-01-27) Hotfixes.
+NOTE!
+CPU Affinity.
+If >32 Logical Processors, you must run 64-bit version of ASUU.
+- Fixed: CPU Affinity now works properly on systems with <65 logical processors.
+NOTE!
+If 32-64 processors, you must run 64-bit version of ASUU! >64 processor support coming soon!
+(Thanks to Infiniti & AceMan for help with troubleshooting)
+- Fixed: 48338 Error when clicking "Fix 'Starting' Status" button in Tools Menu.
+(Thanks to GooberGrape for reporting)
+- Fixed: 64-Bit version was not properly updating the _Start_AtlasServerUpdateUtility.bat file.
+- Added: The 64-bit version of ASUU will automatically be extracted in future updates.

+v2.0.9 (2020-01-26) Hotfix.
+- Fixed: If AtlasServerUpdateUtilityGridStartSelect.ini was out of sync, ASUU was not adding the new CPU Affinity parameters.
+(Thanks to JW2020 for reporting)
+- Fixed: Another attempt to fix Undefined Variable during Mod Updates.
+(Thanks to JW2020 for reporting)

+v.2.0.8 (2020-01-26) New!
+CPU Affinity!
+Bug Fixes.
+- Added: CPU/Process Affinity added to Grid Configurator.
+Affinity can be changed without restarting servers.
+(Thanks to Infiniti, Revy, & Shadowsong) for requesting)
+- Fixed: Line 43225 Error.
+(Thanks to JW2020) for reporting.
+- Fixed: Line 49621 Error.
+(Thanks to msmcpeake for reporting)
+- Fixed: ASUU was not unassigning PIDs during some shutdowns.
+This should prevent misidentifying existing servers.
+(Thanks to Yet for reporting)

+v.2.0.7 (2020-01-23) Bug Fixes.
+Improved ASUU "already running" duplicate detection.
+Added a total of 140 ini parameters to Grid Configurator.
+- Added: grid configurator now has all known (and some untested) parameters from  https://docs.google.com/spreadsheets/d/1X4nY0xMzsr65ud5ugvhdF2ZItDXcacbEBxxudfxseyM/edit#gid=607610888 (Inspired by DFS)
+- Fixed: Line 43163 Variable Used Without Being Declared Error.
+(Thanks to msmcpeake for reporting)
+- Fixed: MUCH NEEDED!
+Added a third (and more reliable) ASUU Duplicate Instance check routine to help prevent unintentional multiple instances of ASUU.
+- Changed: Removed Underscore _ from filenames in main ASUU folder, except the _Start.bat file.
+(Thanks to Linebeck for requesting)
+- Changed: ServerSummary creation only gets logged in the Detailed log now to prevent it from being broadcast to Discord.
+(Thanks to Linebeck for requesting)
+- Fixed: When closing the Grid Configurator or any of the Wizards, all fields are now saved  by using a new close button.
+(Thanks to msmcpeake for reporting and helping diagnose issue)
+- Added: Web Links to NAT Loopback Help, Redis Desktop Manager, and Fix "Starting" Grid Status notice.

+v2.0.6 (2020-01-12) Fixed Discord Fast Method, added ModIDs field & Online Player List (Hover Mouse) to Configurator, added Discord "Ready" status announce delay, added mod LIST (ID & Names) to ServerSummary.
+- Added: Option to check for mod updates but not install them until "Update Mods" button pressed.
+Helps prevent mod update from crashing your server without you knowing.
+(Thanks to Neitfall for requesting)
+- Added: Added an "Enabled" check box in the ALL GRIDS section to help prevent executing commands on all grids when intending to do select grids only.
+(Thanks to Neitfall for requesting)
+- Added: ModIDs field to Grid Configurator.
+Hover mouse over text to see current mod list with names.
+- Added: Discord announcement delay after grid reaches Ready status.
+(Thanks to Nyt & Infiniti for requesting)
+- Added: If more than one RCON port entry is in a GUS.ini file, ASUU warns the user and uses the first entry.
+- Added: Execute external script before BACK UP feature added.
+(Thanks to Infiniti fro requesting)
+- Added: ModIDs and Names List added to ServerSummary.txt file at end of file.
+(Thanks to Anorak1313, AceMan, & Infiniti for inspiring)
+- Added: Discord: If error 429 (Too many requests), ASUU skips retries.
+- Added: Online Players list when you hover over grid name/number in Grid Configurator.
+- Fixed: Backup: Added DefaultGUS, DefaultEngine, etc to backups.
+(Thanks to Neitfall for reporting)
+- Fixed: Discord Fast Method: The code was improved.
+It should work on more systems.
+(Thanks to AceMan, Linebeck, and others for reporting)
+- Fixed: "Error allocating memory" error.
+I fixed three known causes of this error; Most likely cause was a large log file.
+(Thanks to AceMan for reporting)
+- Changed: Number of Online Player RCON retry attempts (0-3) ###= increased max number to 9 (Thanks to Nyt for requesting)
+- Changed: Log: Added more entries/details for server restarts, more details in Discord Fast Method log entries.
+- Changed: Batch File folder no longer deletes the entire folder, but batch files still get overwritten every time ASUU is started.
+(Thanks to Bentofox for requesting)

+[ New Config Parameters/Changes ]
+	GAME SERVER CONFIGURATION -> Detect mod updates but DO NOT automatically install them? (yes/no) ###=no GAME SERVER CONFIGURATION -> Number of Online Player RCON retry attempts (0-9) ###=3 DISCORD INTEGRATION -> Discord announcement delay after grid reaches Ready status (seconds)(0-999) ###=0 EEXECUTE EXTERNAL SCRIPT BEFORE *BACK UP* -> 8-Execute external script when mod update required (prior to server shutdown)? (yes/no) ###=no
+	EXECUTE EXTERNAL SCRIPT BEFORE *BACK UP* -> 8-Script directory ###= EXECUTE EXTERNAL SCRIPT BEFORE *BACK UP* -> 8-Script filename ###=backup.bat EXECUTE EXTERNAL SCRIPT BEFORE *BACK UP* -> 8-Wait for script to complete before continuing? (yes/no) ###=no

 v2.0.5 (2019-10-08) Bug Fix.
 - Fixed: Line 34774 error fix.
 (Thanks to Infiniti for reporting)